-In an earlier post, we examined Steward Leadership, which we defined as leaders who drive results through responsible oversight, protection, care, and development of their teams.
-In this post, we will delve deeper into management behaviors that an effective leader must master.
+In an earlier post, we examined Steward Leaders, which we defined as leaders who drive results through responsible oversight, protection, care, and development of their teams.
+In this post, we will delve deeper into management behaviors an effective leader must master.

 If the goals of leadership are to drive results and create an engaging environment for the team, then the behaviors the leader demonstrates are foundational to achieving these two goals.

 Let’s start by examining leadership and management individually.
 In First, Break All the Rules, Marcus Buckingham says that management includes the activities a leader does one-on-one with direct reports to get them to their full personal potential.
 He then says leadership is what the leader does with the entire team to drive achievement of the team’s mission.
 Therefore, to be successful, a leader needs to be both a good manager and a good leader.